 For a detailed explanation of this stunning find, I refer to the real expert: Film historian Martin Reinhart, who discovered the shellacs at the Vienna Technical Museum 15 years ago, and together with his colleague Thomas Tode has since pursued this project–they will give a lecture before the screening–, was kind enough to answer three questions about the history and uniqueness of Potemkin’s “Viennese Version” (also available on subtitled DVD from Edition Filmmuseum here)–and the film project that evolved from it, Dreams Rewired, currently on the Festival circuit.

-Your rediscovery ofthe 1930 German synchronized sound version of Battleship Potemkin in Vienna has led to a new restoration.
+Christoph Huber: Your rediscovery of the 1930 German synchronized sound version of Battleship Potemkin in Vienna has led to a new restoration.
 It is quite a surprise – this version, which is also edited differently, makes quite another impression on viewers, not least thanks to the soundtrack by Viennese composer Edmund Meisel, which is quite “aggressive”.
 Can you elaborate a bit on the differences – and is the end result something of a “new Potemkin”?

 Martin Reinhart: The 1930 sound version is based on the second German release of Potemkin, which was censored in 1928.
 This version for its part was a modification of the film that was shown in Berlin in 1926.
 Only minor re-adjustment and changes were made in order to have it re-released two years after its premiere.
 But the differences between these two versions are insignificant compared to the drastically new experience of the 1930 sound version.
 Although the only intervention on the image level was to leave away the intertitles and to increase the speed from 18 to 24 frames per second—the result of this shortening alone has an astonishing effect.
 The storyline becomes clearer, the film gets more dynamic and its emotional impression more powerful.
 Together with the sophisticated soundtrack that was recorded on Vitaphone discs (Nadelton-Platten), the film has undergone a radical metamorphosis.
 This is not just another variation, but an autonomous reinterpretation of Eisenstein’s masterpiece as a sound film.